The Okanagan region offers up consistent sunny hot weather and we have enough fun things to keep us coming back every year.

 Views from the roof top patio of Earls downtown Kelowna |

-Number ten is more of a general thing, but we try to fit a wine tour or two in to each day spent in the Okanagan.
+We love winery touring while we're out in the Okanagan and we try to fit at least one winery tour in per day.
 Fortunately there are vineyards spread across the entire valley and there will always be a winery near your chosen activity for the day.

 One of our favourite wineries that we like to visit is Gray Monk, located north of Kelowna in Lake Country (conveniently close to the Kangaroo Creek Farm so that you can pair wine tastings and kangaroo hugging for your day outing.)
 Gray Monk also has a gorgeous patio and restaurant so we often visit for lunch. (after visiting the kangaroos.)